tsadams1973/website/blog/content/posts/api-ver/index.md

 #### Wasn't this supposed to be about versioning?

 Right.
 Back to the versioning.
 Our current API lacks a coherent versioning strategy, so let's fix that.
-Fortunately, we already added the needed depenedincies earlier, so to start, we will add a new versioning service to our ConfigureServices method in our StartUp.cs class.
+Fortunately, we already added the needed dependencies earlier, so to start, we will add a new versioning service to our ConfigureServices method in our StartUp.cs class.

 Add the following after `services.AddMvc()`: